Referrals are accepted if:

 We prioritise access for women who live in our local area (we are the closest hospital) and for women who have complex or high risk health needs requiring the specialist care and expertise of the Women's.

-From July 2016, GP referrals to Gynaecology outpatient clinics at the Royal Women’s Hospital will also be triaged against clinical information and investigations, as outlined on the HealthPathways Melbourne website (login required).
+GP referrals to Women’s Health/Gynaecology specialist outpatient clinics at the Royal Women’s Hospital are triaged against clinical information and investigations, as outlined in the referral requirements table and on the HealthPathways Melbourne website (login required).
 Referrals that do not meet the required clinical information and investigations will not be accepted.

 Read more about women's health and gynaecology referrals.